 5b: Using a professional chest seal

-5c: Using Petrolatum gauze and tape as a chest seal
+5c: How to use Petrolatum gauze as chest seal

 6b: The Oleas Modular Bandage Demo 2

 7: How to put a victim in the Recovery Position

 8a: How to splint a broken bone Demo 1